Leaky Brain Syndrome: Symptoms, Causes and Natural Solutions

 You may not be aware, but many vaccines contain aluminum adjuvant made of Al hydroxide and/or Al phosphate nanoparticles.
 It has been used in vaccines ever since the 1920s.
 While pharmaceutical companies claim that it is safe, it is far from the truth.
 Aluminum adjuvants dissolve very slowly in your body, which means that they can stay in your body for a long time.
 The problem is that aluminum particles can be very toxic.

 Macrophage (MF) is type of immune cell that ingests aluminum adjuvant nanoparticles (AANs).
-When MF sees bacteria or other invadors in the body it destroys it with enzymes and eats it.
+When MF sees bacteria or other invaders in the body it destroys it with enzymes and eats it.
 The problem is that it doesn’t ingest AANs, which means that AANs can persist in them for a long time.
 If your MFs have too many AANs, they become highly contaminated with aluminum.

-As the MFs cross the blood-brain barrier, they carry AAns inside them.
+As the MFs cross the blood-brain barrier, they carry AANs inside them.
 They take AANs to your brain like a Trojan horse.
 Since your brain is highly sensitive to aluminum, this increases the risk of inflammation in the brain and brain health issues, including brain fog, memory troubles, cognitive decline, mental health issues, and autism spectrum disorder (22).

 Systemic Infections & Chronic Mold